TEEN TECHNOLOGY TUTORS

 Volunteers must attend 5 weekly training sessions to participate in the final tutoring event.
 Training sessions begin the week of September 19, 2022.
 Sessions will be held every Tuesday from 6:30-8:30 p.m. in the Community Room and every Saturday from 2:30-4:30 p.m. in the Idaho Room.
 Volunteers can choose between the Tuesday or Saturday session each week depending on what works best for their schedule.

 After the training sessions are complete, volunteers will be eligible to participate in our tutoring program where they will be paired with a local senior citizen to help them improve their technology skills.
-The tutoring programs will be held on October 25 and October 29.
+The tutoring programs will be held from 10am-12 pm on Saturday, October 29.
+Seniors who wish to book a tutoring session can call the Library at 208-459-3242.